SEN Information Report for The Bawburgh School 2017-18

 You will be able to discuss your child’s progress at Parents Evenings and through mid year and end of year reports.
 However, we never want our parent to feel that this is the only time to discuss their child’s progress and so we encourage to you contact the Class teachers if you ever have a concern or worry and a meeting will be set up at a mutually convenient time.

-IEPs (Individual Education Plans) are sent home each term.
-Targets are usually set by the class teacher.
-Parents/carers are encouraged to contribute their input to be included on the IEP.
+Keys are shared with parents on a regular basis so that you can see the progress of your child.
+Targets are usually set by the class teacher but parents/carers are encouraged to contribute their input to be included on the Key.

 How will you help me to support my child’s learning?

-Teachers suggest ways of supporting all children’s learning through the Parent Partnership Packs (given out at the beginning of the school year, the curriculum newsletters, (sent out termly) and on the website.
-The class teacher may suggest additional ways of supporting your child’s learning through a note in the reading contact book, at parents’ evenings or by arranging a meeting with you.
+Class teachers will suggest ways of supporting all children’s learning.
+These suggestions may be shared with you in a variety of ways, eg. through a note in the reading contact book, at parents’ evenings or by arranging a meeting with you.
 We will always be on hand to support you to support your child.
+Parents can also access the Parent Partnership (www.norfolksendpartnershipiass.org.uk)

 - What support will there be for my child’s overall well-being?